-- Students will only be released to the parent, guardian or designee of the parent or guardian or to other individuals or agencies as permitted or required by law. - The district will release a student to either parent unless the district has a valid court order directing otherwise or unless the parent requesting release is only entitled to supervised visitation.
+- Students will only be released to the parent, guardian or designee of the parent or guardian or to other individuals or agencies as permitted or required by law.
+Said guardian or designee must be listed in the Student Information System Data Base (SISK12) - The district will release a student to either parent unless the district has a valid court order directing otherwise or unless the parent requesting release is only entitled to supervised visitation.
 If district staff have concerns about releasing the student to a parent, the student may be held while additional precautions are taken, including, but not limited to, verifying custody orders, contacting the other parent or contacting appropriate authorities. - Students who are 17 years old and living independently and students 18 or older must validate their own attendance and dismissal.
-FILE: JEDB Basic © 2005, Missouri School Boards' Association, Registered in U.S. Copyright Office Page 2 For Office Use Only: JEDB-C.1E (5/05) - > Telephone requests for early dismissal of a student shall be honored only if the caller can be positively identified as the student's parent or guardian. - Any person requesting release of a student must present proper identification prior to release of the student.
+FILE: JEDB - Telephone requests for early dismissal of a student shall be honored only if the caller can be positively identified as the student's parent or guardian. - > Any person requesting release of a student must present proper identification prior to release of the student.
 For the purposes of this policy, a parent is defined as a biological or adoptive parent, including parents who are unmarried; a guardian; or an individual acting as a parent in the absence of the parent or guardian.

-Dismissal from School Activities If an activity occurs immediately after school, the district will follow the same procedures used for dismissing students from the regular school day.
+Dismissal From School Activities

+If an activity occurs immediately after school, the district will follow the same procedures used for dismissing students from the regular school day.
 Otherwise, students are expected to return from activities with the student's parents or the same person(s) who transported them to the activity.
 If the district provides the student transportation to an activity, the student is expected to return using district transportation.
 However, district administrators may develop procedures for releasing students from a school activity to parents or other authorized persons, keeping the safety of students in mind.
 (Policy JEDB)

+Class Dismissals

-Class Dismissals: When students find it necessary to leave the room, they must have permission from the classroom teacher.
+When students find it necessary to leave the room, they must have permission from the classroom teacher.
 The teacher will issue them a signed hall pass located in the student handbook or as designated by the teacher.
 Failure to comply may be considered defiance or truancy resulting in detention or 1-10 days of suspension.

+End-of-School Day Dismissal

-End-of-School Day Dismissal: School ends at 2:17 PM Monday, Tuesday, Thursday and Friday and at 12:47 PM on Wednesday.
-Unless you are participating in a supervised activity, you must be out of the building by 2:30 PM when school is out at 2:17 PM and must be in a study room or off campus by 1:00 on Wednesdays.
+School ends at 2:20PM Monday, Tuesday, Thursday and Friday and at 12:55PM on Wednesday.
+Unless you are participating in a supervised activity, you must be out of the building by 2:30PM when school is out at 2:20PM and must be in a study room or off campus by 1:00PM on Wednesdays.